Ontario Railway Stations

 Last up was the Pere Marquette (later C&O) which arrived in 1894.
 The PM took control of the L&PS until 1914 when the entire railway was taken over by the city of London.
 The line was electrified and remained in municipal hands until 1965 when it was shut down.

-The LP&S station was demolished in the 1960s.
-A replica has since been built.
+The LP&S station was demolished in the 1986 and replaced with a replica.
 The massive MC station, later occupied by New York Central, Penn Central and Conrail, has been restored and is now home to the Elgin County Railway Museum.